 Which one is your favourite?
 Or hasn’t it made it on the list yet?
 We know it sucks, being unable to travel.
 But maybe these virtual tours will allow you to forget about coronavirus for a moment.
 Have fun exploring and remember to stay safe and at home!

 If you need more inspiration on what to do while you can’t travel, we have put together a list of ideas.
+We also have a whole blog post dedicated to online museums, so check it out if you want to discover even more amazing museums than just the ones listed above.

 Like it?
 Pin it!